Chebyshev’s Inequality in Statistics — Explained

 For normal distributions, about 68% of results will fall between +1 and -1 standard deviations from the mean.
 About 95% will fall between +2 and -2 standard deviations.

-But what if our random variable is not in Normal distribution, and when they are not in Normal Distribution how do we find the number of events that lie under a certain number of standard deviations from the mean.
+But what if our random variable is not in Normal distribution, and when they is not in Normal Distribution how do we find the number of events that lie under a certain number of standard deviations from the mean?
 It is the reason we use Chebyshev’s Inequality.

 For a population or sample, the proportion of observations is no less than